 Progression With 5x5 Workout

-For example, if you begin bench pressing with 140 pounds and get 5, 5, 5, 5, and 4 reps, you should continue with that weight until you have completed the progression criteria.
+For instance, if you're bench pressing 140 pounds and your reps are 5, 5, 5, 5, and 4, keep at that weight until you consistently hit five reps across all sets.

 Adding 2.5kg (5 lbs) to the bar is an excellent idea.
 For instance, if you get five repetitions throughout five sets with 140 pounds on the bench press, train with 145 the next time.